iamamirsalehi/software-engineering-patterns/Readme.md

 See the mind map in detail: https://mm.tt/app/map/3600495906?t=ouhxD4pmvM

-`Note`: to rate our undrestanding, we rate every pattern out of 5, every number from 1 to 5 has it own meaning
+`Note`: to rate our undrestanding, we rate every pattern out of 5, every number from 1 to 5 has its own meaning

 1. Understood the aim of the pattern
 2. Understood the real example of pattern in the day-to-day life